larslorch/avici/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/larslorch/avici/blob/master/example-pretrained/example.ipynb)

-The above code automatically downloads and initializes a pretrained model checkpoint
-(~60MB) of the requested domain and predicts the causal structure of the simulated data.
+The above code automatically downloads and initializes a pretrained model checkpoint (~60MB) of the domain and predicts the causal structure underlying the simulated data.
 Based on our paper, we provide the pretrained weights for models trained on three data-generating processes, which are specified by the `download` argument:

-- `linear`: SCM data with linear causal mechanisms
+- `neurips-linear`: SCM data with linear causal mechanisms
-- `nonlinear`: SCM data with nonlinear causal mechanisms drawn from GPs with squared-exponential kernel
+- `neurips-rff`: SCM data with nonlinear causal mechanisms drawn from GPs with squared-exponential kernel
 (defined via random Fourier features)
-- `sergio`: Synthetic scRNA-seq gene expression data using the SERGIO [simulator](https://github.com/PayamDiba/SERGIO) by [Dibaeinia and Sinha, (2020)](https://www.cell.com/cell-systems/pdf/S2405-4712(20)30287-8.pdf)
+- `neurips-grn`: Synthetic scRNA-seq gene expression data using the SERGIO [simulator](https://github.com/PayamDiba/SERGIO) by [Dibaeinia and Sinha, (2020)](https://www.cell.com/cell-systems/pdf/S2405-4712(20)30287-8.pdf)